 Frequency of scores represents the number of times a given score was reported within a reporting period (i.e. initial, reassessment, or discharge).
 Because this is not paired data, not much of a conclusion can be gathered from the number of times a score was reported alone.
-However, if we measure the percentage of overall reporting of a given score at each reporting period (see the percentage of Scores chart on page 27), we can begin to see shifts over time.
+However, if we measure the percentage of overall reporting of a given score at each reporting period (see the Percentage of Scores chart on page 21), we can begin to see shifts over time.
 If FCSS All 4 Youth services are having an impact then we predict that the percentage of lower scores reported in subsequent reporting periods (from initial, to reassessment, and to discharge) would increase over time.
-As reflected in the chart on page 27 we do see that improvement at each reporting period as the overall percentage of lower scores grows each time, except for a slight decrease in overall percentage from initial to reassessment.
+As reflected in the chart on page 21 we do see that improvement at each reporting period, the majority of the time, as the overall percentage of lower scores grows at each interval.

-As reflected in the chart on page 27 we see that improvement at each reporting period as the overall percentage of lower scores grows each time, except for a slight decrease in overall percentage from initial to reassessment, which we may attribute to not measuring the same youth, a smaller sample size at reassessment, staff not understanding how to score the strengths domain (see more on this below), or a combination of the three.
-It is still good to see that overall percentage of lower scores has increased from initial to discharge, and as more data is collected over time, and staff are better trained, we expect the results to trend in a more expected direction.
-The indication that staff may not understand the scoring of the strengths domain is in the number of "0" scores at the intial implementation of the CANS tool (89 total).
-An overall "0" indicates centerpiece strengths in each line item in the strengths domain which is highly improbable.
-Likely the staff were recording a "0" score incorrectly.
-The hypothesis is that the staff meant to record that there is no identified strength (which should be recorded as a "3") in that line item.
-This inaccuracy in scoring would result in significantly skewed results, which is what we believed happened here.
+As reflected in the chart below we see that improvement at each reporting period as the overall percentage of lower scores grows each time, except for a slight decrease in overall percentage on a few domains from initial to reassessment or reassessment to discharge, which we may attribute to; not measuring the same youth, a smaller sample size (at reassessment or discharge), staff not understanding how to score the strengths domain (see more on this below), or a combination of the three.
+It is still good to see that overall percentage of lower scores has increased from initial to reassessment or from initial to discharge the majority of the time, and as more data is collected over time, and staff are better trained, we expect the results to trend in a more expected direction.

 This data is still not perfect, as the reporting periods do not always represent the same youth.
-For example a youth in the reassessment or discharge category, may not be included in this year's intake data (i.e. their intake was prior to 7/1/19).
+For example a youth in the reassessment or discharge category, may not be included in this year's intake data (i.e. their intake was prior to 7/1/20).
 For this reason you may see results that are counterintuitive.
-Strengths Over Time represents one of these counterintuitive data points.
-As you can see in the below graph, the average Strengths score from initial to discharge does drop as expected, however the score rises ever so slightly from initial to reassessment (12.87 to 13.25).
+As you can see in the below graph, the average Strengths score from initial to discharge does drop as expected, from initial to reassessment (15.09 to 13.97) and from reassessment to discharge (13.97 to 12.32).

-The unexpected increase reflected in the above chart could be the result of not measuring the same youth, a smaller sample size at reassessment, staff not understanding how to score the strengths domain (see more on this below in this same paragraph), or a combination of the three.
-It is still good to see that the overall score has dropped from initial to discharge, and as more data is collected over time, and staff are better trained, we expect the results to trend in a more expected direction.
-The indication that staff may not understand the scoring of the strengths domain is in the number of "0" scores at the intial implementation of the CANS tool (89 total).
+Overall the score has dropped from initial to discharge, and as more data is collected over time, and staff are better trained, we expect the results to continue to trend in this expected, and positive direction.
+Of note is the indication that staff may not understand the scoring of the strengths domain highlighted by the number of "0" scores at the intial implementation of the CANS tool (149 total).
 An overall "0" indicates centerpiece strengths in each line item in the strengths domain which is highly improbable.
 Likely the staff were recording a "0" score incorrectly.
 The hypothesis is that the staff meant to record that there is no identified strength (which should be recorded as a "3") in that line item.
-This inaccuracy in scoring would result in significantly skewed results, which is what we believed happened here.
+This inaccuracy in scoring would result in skewed results, which we feel has impacted the data reflected here.